krishnarajan119/GameTwistTest/ReadMe.md

     * Successfully logged out.

+	I have implemented page object creations in two ways.
+Initially i have started how i follow in my current company and later moved on with proper Object.create().

 	**Note: And importantly i have used sleep in the code.
 Since my network is bit slow and loading of website is taking some time.
 	So to manage that and perform the scripts, i have added sleep.**

-#####Failures - Exploratory Testing:
+#### Failures - Exploratory Testing:
-	* The Seearch is working properly to display the search reults.
+	* The Search is working properly to display the search reults.
 But Clicking the Search Icon always opens the first game.
 	        Steps:  Open the Game Twist Page
 	                Login with respective user(login is not need though) Enter some value in the search field for eg., "Slot"